TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ## One step away - checkpoint Q&A

 Q - Why do you compress the code instead of using pwntools or file content piping?\
-A - I don't know why but when I do that, the server gave no response at all, no error, no flag, no status, nothing.\
+A - I don't know why but when I do that, the server gave **no response** at all, no error, no flag, no status, nothing.\
-Since I just want to solve this chal asap, I used this kinda *unethical* method to submit the code :)
+Since I just want to solve this chal asap, I used this kinda *unethical* method to submit the code :)\
+And hey, you can still have the non-compressed and also working [solve script](./sol.c)

 ## Aftermath